ellenmartin11/lone-GenSEM-MR/Analysis/README.md

 - for sanity checks of the F1/NMD GWA, [FUMA](https://fuma.ctglab.nl/) was used

 ## Mendelian Randomization
-- the script for this can be found [Here](https://github.com/ellenmartin11/lone-GenSEM-MR/blob/main/Analysis/Mendelian%20Randomisation.md).
+- the script for this can be found [Here](https://github.com/ellenmartin11/lone-GenSEM-MR/blob/main/Analysis/Updated%20MR%20Script.R).
 - it includes bidirectional Mendelian Randomisation conducted in R using the [TwoSampleMR](https://mrcieu.github.io/TwoSampleMR/) package alongside sensitivity analyses
 - Results can be found [Here](https://github.com/ellenmartin11/lone-GenSEM-MR/blob/main/Results/Bidirectional%20Mendelian%20Randomization%20Lone%20and%20F1.md)
-- it tests the SNP effects from loneliness (Day et al, 2018) to NMD (output of multivariate GWA) as well as from NMD to loneliness
+- it tests the SNP effects from loneliness (Day et al, 2018) to NMD (output of multivariate GWA) as well as from NMD (Qsnp filtered) to loneliness